sayedibrahimi/LyonsList/README.md

-# Wheaton Marketplace
+# LyonsList

 ## Overview

-Wheaton Marketplace is a mobile application designed for college students to buy and sell items within the campus community.
+LyonsList is a mobile application designed for college students to buy and sell items within the campus community.
 This platform creates a safe and convenient marketplace specifically tailored to the Wheaton College community.

 ## Features